kconnour/pyRT_DISORT/docs/_sources/rst/users-guide/retrieval.rst.txt

 I'll show you how to get this value from what we've written.

-Let's suppose we measured the following reflectance (I/F) spectrum at the input set of angles (this was the result of my simulation).
+Let's suppose we measured the following reflectance (I/F) spectrum at the input set of wavelengths (this was the result of my simulation).

 .. code-block:: python

    rfl = np.array([0.116, 0.108, 0.084, 0.094, 0.092])

-If we want to retrieve retrieve a scalar optical depth over this spectral range we want a function that accepts a test optical depth and finds the optical depth that best fits this spectrum.
+If we want to retrieve a scalar optical depth over this spectral range we want a function that accepts a test optical depth and finds the optical depth that best fits this spectrum.
 The following function does that